 Upon consummation of the Business Combination, management has performed a comprehensive review of the two entities' accounting policies.
 As a result of the review, management has not identified differences between the accounting policies of the two entities which have a material impact on the financial statements of the Company.
 Based on its analysis, management did not identify any differences that would have a material impact on the unaudited pro forma condensed combined financial information.
-As a result, the unaudited pro forma condensed combined financial and underse and underse accounting policies.
+As a result, the unaudited pro forma condensed combined financial information does not assume any differences in accounting policies.